reznok/PugBot/README.md

 ## Add To Your Server
 I (Reznok) am not currently hosting PugBot.
-Please either self host him, or find someone who is.
+Please either self host it, or find someone who is hosting it.
 If you are hosting PugBot, submit a PR with your Bot invite link, and I'll add him here!

 ## Configuration